aerooneqq/IntelligentComments/README.md

 # IntelligentComments for Rider

+Turn off Rider reader mode in order for this plugin to work properly (Settings -> Editor -> Reader Mode -> Enable Reader mode)

 Intelligent Comments can be [downloaded](https://plugins.jetbrains.com/plugin/19135-intelligent-comments) from the JetBrains Marketplace.

 The plugin provides functionality to render comments: